Drug rash with eosinophilia and systemic symptoms: Treatment

 Quickly stopping the offending drug is the first and critical step in treating DRESS.
 Intravenous glucocorticoids are used in the treatment of DRESS syndrome but the dosage and regiment is not well established.
 Glucocorticoids are generally slowly tapered (over many weeks to months) when the clinical course improves.
 Intravenous immune globulin (IVIG) and immunosuppressants including mycophenolate mofetil, cyclosporin, and cyclophosphamide have also been used.
 Cyclosporine blocks T-cell activating cytokines including Il-5.
 The anti-IL-5 antibodies mepolizumab, reslizumab, and benralizumab have also been used to treat DRESS, and these drugs can be added to glucocorticoids if the treatment response is inadequate.

 Disease relapses may occur after the steroid taper or remotely, after treatment completion.

 Less severe cases of this disorder may be treated conservatively with general support and topical glucocorticoids for the skin manifestations.

 Terminology

 DRESS syndrome is one of several terms that have been used to describe a severe idiosyncratic reaction to a drug that is characterized by a long latency of onset after exposure to the offending medication, a rash, involvement of internal organs, hematologic abnormalities, and systemic illness.
 Other synonymous names and acronyms include drug-induced hypersensitivity syndrome (DIHS or DHiS), anticonvulsant hypersensitivity syndrome, drug-induced delayed multiorgan hypersensitivity syndrome, drug-induced pseudolymphoma, anticonvulsant hypersensitivity syndrome, allopurinol hypersensitivity syndrome, dapsone syndrome, and dapsone hypersensitivity syndrome.

-Popular media

-Dr Lisa Sanders wrote about a case in the 'New York Times' 2025 September 5.